Snaps run on, and are built for, a diverse and constantly evolving set of operating systems and embedded devices.

 The snap changes

-and snap change <num>
+and snap tasks <change-id>

 commands, for example, output details about what changed during the last refresh: